weilitee/mrdiy/README.md

 1. Open the SQL script `SQL.sql`
 2. Copy the query and paste it into the BigQuery console.
-3. Update the `FROM` clause in the query to reference the table where you uploaded the CSV.
+3. Update the file path in the query to reference the table where you uploaded the CSV.
+(Line 1 and 17)
 4. Execute the query to create the `final_pivot_table` with the expected output.

 ---